 Pictures don’t really do justice to the Acer Swift 7.
 Acer really built a quality laptop that looks amazing here.
 You have to hold it in your hands to see how beautiful, thin and surprisingly sturdy it is.
 It’s the slimmest laptop ever made – until the next one because the laptops manufacturers clearly are on an epic battle right now!
 It’s even slimmer than the HP Spectre and you won’t be disturbed by its noise since it’s fanless.
 And it still manages to stay cool.

 But not everything is perfect.
-It’s definitively a contender in ultra thin market, but as much as I wanted to absolutely love this laptop, not everything is as good as its look.
+It’s definitively a contender in the ultra-thin market, but as much as I wanted to absolutely love this laptop, not everything is as good as its look.

 - Astonishing look